openstack/swift/doc/source/deployment_guide.rst

 /srv/node/sda).
 If you choose to mount the drives in another directory, be sure to set the `devices` config option in all of the server configs to point to the correct directory.

+Swift uses system calls to reserve space for new objects being written into the system.
+If your filesystem does not support `fallocate()` or `posix_fallocate()`, be sure to set the `disable_fallocate = true` config parameter in account, container, and object server configs.

 ---------------------
 General System Tuning